Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

 (1)

 where µ is the lattice mobility and F is the free energy functional.
-This equation describes how
+In materials science, this

 The thermodynamic pressure acting to close a spherical void of radius R